 In 2007, parallel class proceedings were initiated against us and our former Chief Executive and Chief Financial Officers in the Ontario Superior Court of Justice.
 These proceedings are not affected by the settlement discussed above.
 On October 15, 2012, the Ontario Superior Court of Justice granted limited aspects of the defendants' motion to strike, but dismissed the defendants' limitation period argument.
 The defendants' appeal of the limitation period issue was dismissed on February 3, 2014 when the Court of Appeal for Ontario overturned its own prior decision on the limitation period issue.
 On August 7, 2014, the defendants were granted leave to appeal the decision to the Supreme Court of Canada, together with two other cases that dealt with the limitation period issue.
 The Supreme Court of Canada heard the appeal on February 9, 2015.
 The Supreme Court of Canada released its decision on December 4, 2015, allowing the defendants' appeal and holding that the statutory claims of the plaintiff and the class under the Ontario Securities Act are barred by the applicable limitation period.
 In an earlier decision dated February 14, 2014, the Ontario Superior Court of Justice denied certification of the plaintiffs' common law claims.
 No party appealed that decision.
-We will be seeking our costs of the Supreme Court proceedings and the proceedings below.
+We are seeking our costs of the Supreme Court proceedings and the proceedings below.
 It is too early to assess the quantum of costs that may be awarded, if any.
-The Canadian plaintiff has initiated a second motion to certify its common law claims, even though those claims were denied certification in February 2014.
-We believe that the February 2014 decision is final and binding and that any attempt to re-open certification of the common law claims is without merit.
-There can be no assurance that the outcome of the lawsuit will be favorable to us or that it will not have a material adverse impact on our financial position or liquidity.
-In addition, we may incur substantial litigation expenses in defending the claim.
-As the matter is ongoing, we cannot predict its duration or the resources required.
+The Canadian plaintiff initiated a second motion to certify its common law claims, which was quashed by a decision of the Ontario Superior Court of Justice on May 24, 2016.